kubernetes-retired/external-storage/docs/demo/hostpath-provisioner/README.md

 	// Start the provision controller which will dynamically provision hostPath
 	// PVs
-	pc := controller.NewProvisionController(clientset, resyncPeriod, "example.com/hostpath", hostPathProvisioner, serverVersion.GitVersion, exponentialBackOffOnError, failedRetryThreshold)
+	pc := controller.NewProvisionController(clientset, resyncPeriod, "example.com/hostpath", hostPathProvisioner, serverVersion.GitVersion, exponentialBackOffOnError, failedRetryThreshold, leasePeriod, renewDeadline, retryPeriod, termLimit)
 	pc.Run(wait.NeverStop)
 }
 ```

 We're now done writing code.
 The code we wrote can be found [here](./hostpath-provisioner.go).
 The other files we'll use in the remainder of the walkthrough can be found in the same directory.

+Notice we just import "github.com/kubernetes-incubator/external-storage/lib/controller" to get access to the required interface and function.

 ##Building and Running our `hostPath` Dynamic Provisioner

 Before we can run our provisioner in a pod we need to build a Docker image for the pod to specify.
 Our hostpath-provisioner Go package has many dependencies so it's a good idea to use a tool to manage them.
 It's especially important to do so when depending on a package like [client-go](https://github.com/kubernetes/client-go#how-to-get-it) that has an unstable master branch.
 We'll use [glide](https://github.com/Masterminds/glide).

-Our [glide.yaml](./glide.yaml) was created by manually setting the latest version of nfs-provisioner & setting the version of client-go to the same one that nfs-provisioner uses.
+Our [glide.yaml](./glide.yaml) was created by manually setting the latest version of external-storage/lib & setting the version of client-go to the same one that external-storage/lib uses.
 We use it to populate a vendor directory containing dependencies.

 ```
 $ glide install -v